tywerbicki/SIMD_Practice/README.md

 This program is a practice case of modifying an array based on two unique conditions using simd intrinsics.

-### f32VectorReduce_mt_simd.c
+### reduce.cpp

-This program is a practice case of using simd intrinsics with multiple threads to perform a reduction over a vector.
+This program is a practice case of using simd intrinsics to perform a summation reduction over a vector.

 ### random_simd.c